Set a watch, O Lord, before my mouth; keep the door of my lips (Psalm 141:3).

 Sometimes circumstances, people, feelings, and our own thoughts try to gang up on us and defeat us.
 The enemy uses all these things to try to weigh us down and force us to abandon our faith by yielding to discouragement.
 When this happens, I put my mouth to work!
 I say with conviction what the Word says about me and I refuse to waver!

 Keep a watch on your lips today.
-Fill your words with what you really believe.
+Fill your Words with what you really believe.
 Feeling and circumstances change like the weather.
 The Word is constant!
 It forever settled in heaven!
 Positive affirmations of the Word will chase away doubt and fear, and will fill you with courage and strength.
-And, things will change.
 Remember, we rise or fall to the level of our confession.